wp-plugins/wordfence/readme.txt

 == Changelog ==

 = 6.0.7 =
-* Fix: Fixed bug with Top 5 Logins displaying all failed logins opposed to timeframe set by email frequency.
+* Fix: Fixed bug with Top Five Logins displaying all failed logins opposed to timeframe set by email frequency.
-* Fix: Fixed bug with /?author=N scan protection not working for authors with no published posts.
+* Fix: Fixed bug with author=N scan protection not working for authors with no published posts.
 * Improvement: Fixed Wordfence logo width in dashboard widget on smaller screens.
 * Improvement: Added country names to flag icons in widget dashboard.
 * Improvement: Updated issues email to use WordPress' charset instead of ISO-8859-1.